 Well, here we are.
 The last post in our three part series (read posts 1 & 2 here) about Heriberto’s (aka Eddie Redskull) orc puppet.
 In this post, we’re taking a look at how the puppet and accessories were painted and finished.

 Heriberto starts the paint job laying down base layer of black.
-This has the benefits of covering up any off colors that had been introduced into the plastic (remember the pink pieces) and gives the final paint job a good surface to adhere too, as InstaMorph can be quiet slick sometimes.
+This has the benefits of covering up any off colors that had been introduced into the plastic (remember the pink pieces) and gives the final paint job a good surface to adhere too, as InstaMorph can be quite slick sometimes.

 Heriberto then starts to tell us about his grand plans to finish his orc puppet.